Appendix I: Identifying the Scholarly Literature

 Richard Immerman’s Bibliography on U.S. Diplomatic History, 1918-1975

-China: A Book List” (Lynn White and Valerie
+List” (Lynn White and Valerie Cropper).

-Cropper).
-77 pages, with sections
+77 pages, with sections on Sino-American relations,

-David Shambaugh, “Bibliographical Essay on New Sources for the Study of China’s Foreign Relations and National Security,” in Thomas Robinson and David Shambaugh, eds., Chinese Foreign Policy: Theory and Practice (1994) (Google Books version; incomplete)
+David Shambaugh, “Bibliographical Essay on New Sources for the Study of China’s Foreign Relations and National Security,” in Thomas Robinson and David Shambaugh, eds., Chinese Foreign Policy: Theory and Practice (1994)

 Bibliography on the History of Europe during the East-West Conflict (very well-organized, German-language list)